raghiahaidari/raghiahaidari/README.md

 <h1 align="center">Hi there👋, I'm Raghia HAIDARI</h1>
-<h3 align="center">Data & Software Engineering Student</h3>
+<h3 align="center">Data Engineer</h3>

-- 🔭 I’m currently working on [[a project to transfer consultation with doctor to a medical report.](https://github.com/raghiahaidari/RAG_LLM_FOR_MED.git)]()

 # About Me :

 <div style = "height: 100%">
 <img width="35%" align="right" alt="Github" src="geek.gif" />
-I am a Data & Software Engineering student at ENSET Mohammedia.
-My studies include a deep dive into various aspects of data and software engineering.
+I am a Data Engineer.
+My studies included a deep dive into various aspects of data and software engineering.
 I am constantly learning and applying new technologies and methodologies in the field.
-My skills include proficiency in programming languages like Java, Python, and SQL, as well as experience with frameworks and tools such as Spring, Hadoop and Apache Spark.
+My skills include proficiency in programming languages like Python and Java.
+As well as SQL, cloud, big data technologies like Hadoop and Spark.
 </div>

 <h3 align="left">Connect with me :</h3>